chop-dbhi/harvest-site/README.md

 - `standard` - Extends `container`.
 8-point single column.
 This is the default layout for pages.
 - `slim` - Extends `container`.
 6-point single column.

-The `default` layout is a symlink to the current default page layout (currently the `standard` layout).
+The `default` layout is a copy of the default page layout (currently the `standard` layout).
 This is a simple convenience in case the underlying default layout changes in the future.

 ### Front-Matter Attributes